Win Stracke: Thespian

-working with his soon to be lifelong friend Studs Terkel.
+working with Studs Terkel, who would become his lifelong friend.
 Stracke and Terkel shared common ideas about the way music could be used to promote and assist the labor movement of the mid-20th century.
 During the 1940s Stracke left to serve in Europe and Africa during World War II; drafted towards the end of the war, he served in an anti-aircraft division.
 Terkel would later interview Stracke about his experiences in The Good War.

 I Come for to Sing

 After returning to Chicago he again joined up with Studs Terkel.
 As well as an interest in American folk music and the labor movement the two also shared an appreciation for music of different cultures, Stracke was particularly fond of the German folk songs of his heritage.
 Terkel and Stracke had met the blues singer Big Bill Broonzy through Pete Seeger's labor songs organization, People's Songs.
 Drawing from these areas and along with fellow musician Lawrence Lane (a classically trained singer who later sang the National Anthem before Chicago Blackhawks games) the group formed I Come for to Sing, a touring folk review.
 The review played at colleges around the country in the late 1940s and 1950s.
 The program was set up around a theme with Terkel narrating and Stracke and the other performers singing songs to support that narration.